Madssb/FYS3150_H22_4_pers/Project_1/task_2/README.md

+# Instructions for reproducing results
-Results may be reproduced by creating an executable using g++:
+Results may be reproduced by creating an executable using g++: `$g++ -o main problem2.cpp`.
-$g++ -o main problem2.cpp

-"main" is then generated, and must be run using:
+"main" is now generated, and must be run using `$./main > data.txt`.
+The python script will then be executed using `$ python3 plotting.py`, and the results should now be reproduced.
-$./main > data.txt
-the python script will then be executed:
-$ python3 plotting.py
-Results should now be reproduced.